-Pour RockShox 3wt suspension fluid into the the damper body until it is level with the top of the damper body.
+Pour new RockShox 7wt suspension fluid into the the damper body until it is level with the top of the damper body.
 Use your finger to remove any bubbles from the surface of the fluid.

-Check that the rebound adjuster is set to its minimum setting (toward the rabbit).
+Check that the the rebound adjuster is set to the minimum setting (toward the rabbit).

-Slide the seal head/air piston until it stops at the end of the damper shaft.
+Slide the seal head/air piston until it stops at the end of the damper shaft

-5 Install the seal head/air piston onto the damper body.
-While holding only the seal head/air piston, thread it completely onto the damper body.
+Install the seal head/air piston onto the damper body and thread it completely onto the damper body.